Apply to buy land from the Council

 We charge £550+VAT to cover the cost of investigation, consultation and work with other departments relating to the sale of the land.

-You'll only need to pay this if we're able to recommend the sale.
+You'll only need to pay this if the application meets the eligibility criteria and the sale of the land is supported.
 This can't be refunded if the sale isn't completed.

 Each piece of land is valued separately - there isn't a set price.
 If the sale is confirmed, you'll need to pay the agreed price for the land and all costs, such as solicitor's charges, connected with the sale.